michaeleii/comm-documentation/README.md

 ### Markdown

-The documentation was written entirely in markdown.
+The documentation was written entirely in markdown using VSCODE.

 We learned how to add the following things into our documentation using markdown: